Vervious/gpt/README.md

 SIZE COMPARISON prev 12.92995834350586 next 0.832942008972168
 ```

+> [!NOTE]
+> *Retroactive Note*.
+Note the unhealthy obsession with shared weights between blocks, and "all layer loss".
+Eventually I will come to the conclusion that weights should not be shared, if only because it mimics a world with a much fatter MLP, which I currently think is the best way to scale.

-For vanilla GPT (as usual shared weights), all layer loss, we see by step 1100 (slowly shrinking over more steps)
+For comparison, using vanilla GPT (but with shared weights), and all layer loss, we see by step 1100 (it is also slowly shrinking over more steps)

 ```
 SIZE COMPARISON prev 0.8780975341796875 next 1.1142359972000122